 BA: Molecular, Cellular and Developmental Biology, University of Colorado, Boulder, CO, 1989.

-Fellowships: Pediatric Resident, Cincinnati Children's Hospital Medical Center, Cincinnati, OH, 1994-1996.
-Pediatric Cardiology, C.S.
-Mott Children's Hospital, University of Michigan, Ann Arbor, Michigan 1997-2000; Pediatric Echocardiography, Cincinnati Children's Hospital, Cincinnati, Ohio, 2000-2001.
+Fellowships: Pediatric Resident, Cincinnati Children's Hospital Medical Center, Cincinnati, OH, 1994-1996; Pediatric Cardiology, C.S.
+Mott Children's Hospital, University of Michigan, Ann Arbor, MI, 1997-2000; Pediatric Echocardiography, Cincinnati Children's Hospital, Cincinnati, OH, 2000-2001.

 Certification: Pediatrics, 1996; Pediatric Cardiology, 2000.

 Lee LA.
 Innocent murmurs.
 Presented to the family practice residents and St. Elizabeth Medical Center, Edgewood, KY.
 January 10, 2003